httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ## The Signature-Input HTTP Field {#signature-input-header}

 The Signature-Input field is a Dictionary structured field defined in {{Section 3.2 of STRUCTURED-FIELDS}} containing the metadata for one or more message signatures generated from components within the HTTP message.
 Each member describes a single message signature.
-The member's key is the label that uniquely identifies the message signature within the context of the HTTP message.
+The member's key is the label that uniquely identifies the message signature within the the HTTP message.
 The member's value is the serialization of the covered components Inner List plus all signature metadata parameters identified by the label.

 ~~~ http-message
 NOTE: '\' line wrapping per RFC 8792